 Be aware, that foods labeled "heart healthy" may not be low in sodium.
 Always check the nutrition label.

 Limit sodium to 1,500 to 2,000 milligrams (mg) each day.

-An acceptable amount of sodium per serving is 140 mg or
+A good amount of sodium per serving is 140 mg or less.

 Allina Health's Patient Education Department experts